American Women leaders need to be acknowledged!

 "I may sometimes be willing to teach for nothing, but if paid at all, I shall never do a man's work for less than a man's pay."
 Clara Barton

-Clara Barton, the "Angel of the battlefield," was the founder of the American Red Cross, teacher, nurse, abolitionist, founder of the National First Aid Association of America and an ardent supporter of women's suffrage.
+Clara Barton, the "Angel of the battlefield," was the founder of the American Red Cross, teacher, self taught nurse, abolitionist, founder of the National First Aid Association of America and established one of the first free public schools in New Jersey.
+She was also, an ardent supporter of women's suffrage.

 "Adventure is worthwhile in itself."
 Amelia Earhart